Benchmarks

 The Benchmark Regulation targets three types of market participants, namely benchmark administrators, natural or legal persons contributing input data to a benchmark and supervised entities using a benchmark.

-• Benchmark administrators located in Luxembourg have to be authorised or registered by the CSSF.
-They are then subject to supervision with respect to their governance arrangements and conflicts of interest, the oversight function, the control framework, the accountability framework as well as the record keeping.
+• Benchmark administrators within the scope of the Benchmark Regulation which are located in Luxembourg must be authorised or registered by the CSSF.
+They are subject to supervision with respect to their governance arrangements and conflicts of interest, the oversight function, the control framework, the accountability framework as well as the record keeping.

 • Natural or legal persons contributing input data to benchmarks are obliged, among others, to adhere to a code of conduct specifying clearly their responsibilities.